-Mediation is an effective way of resolving conflict offering the possibility of an end to the stress, pain and disruption it causes.
+Mediation is an effective way of resolving conflict.
+It offers the possibility of an end to the stress and disruption it causes.
 Mediation is not counselling or therapy but it does deal with human needs and emotions as well as practicalities.
 After mediation, many people comment on the helpfulness of a neutral third party in enabling people to listen and be heard, and to look to the future.

-It can be used for conflicts between two individuals or between groups.
+It can be used for conflicts between two individuals or between a group.
 Those involved don’t have to want to be ‘best friends’ (though some do want to restore a previously amicable relationship).
-All that is required is that those involved want to put an end to the conflict/complaint, are willing to give mediation a try, and are able to make decisions for themselves.
+All that is required is that those involved want to put an end to the conflict/complaint.
+They need to be willing to give mediation a try and be able to make decisions for themselves.

-Even if you are considering resorting to the courts to sort out a conflict, it is worth trying mediation first as a more constructive, quicker and far cheaper option.
+Even if you are considering resorting to the courts to sort out a conflict, it is worth trying mediation first.
+It is a more constructive, quicker and far cheaper option.
 Mediation can be organised quickly and can often improve or resolve things in a single meeting.

 Mediation can address all kinds of issues over which neighbours, friends or groups fall out: